 Signs You Might Have High-Functioning Depression

-Because you’re still functioning, the signs can be easy to miss or dismiss.
-But pay attention if you recognize yourself in these patterns:
+Because you're still functioning, the signs can be easy to miss or dismiss.
+But pay attention if you recognize yourself in these patterns.
+The signs typically cluster across three categories:

 - Feeling empty or emotionally flat most of the time